ThePalaceProject/android-ci/README.md

 ### Deploy Hook

-If the file `.ci-local/deploy.sh` exists, it will be executed after all deployments have been occurred in `normal` builds.
-This script allows for, for example, notifying external services of the build results.
+If the file `.ci-local/deploy.sh` exists, it will be executed after all deployments have executed successfully in `normal` builds.
+This script allows for, for example, telling external services that new builds are available.

 ### Credentials Hook